-The first milestone in the transition of the facility from construction, primarily supported by the NSF Major Research Equipment and Facilities Construction (MREFC) program, to M&O was in 2007 with issuance of a three-year Cooperative Agreement between NSF and the University of Wisconsin for IceCube M&O. The IceCube International Oversight and Finance Group (IOFG), a group composed of NSF and representatives of German, Swedish, and Belgian funding agencies, endorsed the original M&O program, agreeing to support initial operations and research to ensure the early exploitation of the construction investment.
-The transition phase started on April 1, 2007 and extended through Sept.
-2010.
+The first milestone in the transition of the facility from construction, primarily supported by the NSF Major Research Equipment and Facilities Construction (MREFC) program, to M&O was in 2007 with issuance of a three-year Cooperative Agreement between NSF and the University of Wisconsin for Initial IceCube M&O. The IceCube International Oversight and Finance Group (IOFG), a group composed of NSF and representatives of German, Swedish, and Belgian funding agencies, endorsed the original M&O program, agreeing to support initial operations and research to ensure the early exploitation of the construction investment.